Mauii/skeleton_tool/README.txt

 FUNCTIONS AND USAGE:
 =======================================================================================================================================================================

+(** Shows a message if you're using this function while having a vehicle skeleton_root in the mix.)
+(* Shows a message if you're using this function while having a humanoid skeleton_root in the mix.)

-Parent Parts: All bodyparts will be parented.
-Parent Caps: All caps will be parented.
+Parent Parts: All bodyparts will be parented. ** Parent Caps: All caps will be parented. **
-Parent Tags: All tags will be parented.
+Parent Tags: All tags will be parented. **

 Make sure to use the naming convention as stated above!

-Clean duplicates in hierarchy: All objects having the name ending with .001 and above, will be deleted.

 Folder: Select a location where you want to send model_default.skin to.

 Create Skin File: Creates a model_default.skin file.
-No more tedious manual typing :)

-Added functionality for vehicles
-Parent Vehicle Parts - parents all vehicle parts, tags and caps Remove Parents - Removes parents from all objects (used for testing my functions)
+Parent Vehicle Parts - parents all vehicle parts, tags and caps *

+Remove Parents - Removes parents from all objects (used for testing my functions) Clean duplicates in hierarchy: All objects having the name ending with .001 and above, will be deleted.
 =======================================================================================================================================================================